sunng87/lein-jlink/README.md

 Your application will launch and it will have access to all of the required modules.

 When we package with `lein jlink package`, we will invoke `jpackage` to bundle up the image and generate platform specific pacakges for Linux, MacOS and Windows.
-I couldn't find a proper website for the tool, but Vivd Code has a decent article about it[8].
+I couldn't find a proper website for the tool, but [Vivid Code has a decent article about it][8].

+Packaging doesn't actually work yet, it's currently stubbed out but we are working on it!

-## Create Docker Image
+### Create a Docker Image

 The custom image directory can be copied into a docker image for distribution.
-I have created a minimal base image [alpine-jlink-base](https://github.com/sunng87/alpine-jlink-base), which is only 12.3MB and is suitable for running many applications. `;-)`
+I have created a minimal base image using [Alpine Linux][9], which is only 12.3MB and is suitable for running many applications. `;-)`

 Assume your application is called `jlinktest`, you can create a Dockerfile that looks like this...